cclib/cclib.github.io/sphinx/data_notes.rst

 scftargets
 ----------

-Target values for criteria for determining whether the SCF has converged, whose values are stored in a Numeric array of dimension ``n x m``, where ``n`` is the number of geometry optimisation cycles (1 for a single point calculation) and ``m`` is the number of criteria.
+Target values for criteria for determining whether the SCF has converged, whose values are stored in an array of dimension ``n x m``, where ``n`` is the number of geometry optimisation cycles (1 for a single point calculation) and ``m`` is the number of criteria.

 The criteria vary from program to program, and depending on the program they may be constant for the whole of a geometry optimisation or they may be different for each geometry optimisation cycle.
 A more complete description follows.